Cimmerian-Iter/Vita-troubleshooting-guide/index.md

+### To begin, choose a link above on the menu, or look at the table of contents below

 # Welcome to the vita troubleshooting guide!
 Have a problem with your vita?
 Don't know what you did wrong and didn't get any clear answer ?